-If God the Father had sent His son to save us by miracles, the Jews’ response might have brought joy to Jesus’ heart.
-But the evangelist reports something far different: “Jesus would not trust Himself to them because He knew them all, and did not need anyone to testify about human nature.
-He Himself understood it well.”
-John’s commentary here is both poignant and pregnant.
+If God the Father had sent His son to save us by miracles, the popular response that He received might have brought joy to Jesus’ heart.
+But the evangelist tells us something far different: “Jesus would not trust himself to them because He knew them all, and did not need anyone to testify about human nature.”

-John’s commentary here is pregnant as it foreshadows the events of Holy Week.
-God the Father did not send His Son to save us through a miraculous sign, but through a sign of failure: betrayal, false condemnation, public humiliation and physical torture all embrace in the sign of the Cross.
+John’s commentary here foreshadows the events of Holy Week.
+God the Father did not send His Son to save us through a miraculous sign, but through a sign of failure: betrayal, false condemnation, public humiliation and physical torture all led up to the sign of the Cross.
 The Cross on Calvary was meant to serve as a human sign, and a divine sign.
 Humanly, Jesus had His hands and feet nailed to a cross at the top of a mountain.
 This was meant by sinful rulers to serve as a sign for anyone who might dare reject the rule of the Romans and the Law of the Levites.